WebDevEtc/browser-dump-js/readme.md

  - [ ] Support more than JSON for serialisation.
  - [ ] Support jest when `silent=true` (console.log messages will be hidden)
  - [ ] Test on non Mac OS/non Chrome
- - [ ] Create a nice interactive interface on the web browser view
+ - [ ] Create a nice interactive interface on the web browser view (such as Laravel/Symfony's [var dumper](https://symfony.com/doc/current/components/var_dumper.html)
  - [ ] Organise file structure better
  - [ ] Handle server errors, reject the awaited Promise
  - [ ] Set defaults with env